barryclark/jekyll-now/_posts/2020-11-17-Angel-investing-Part-2.md

 ![Stay tuned](../assets/images/angel-part2/pexels-anthony-157557.jpg)
 > Photo by Anthony from Pexels

-In the next article of this series, we will discuss letters I (Innovation, the "What is New" of the business) and D (Distribution / Delivery, the "How" of the business).
+In the [next article][47] of this series, we will discuss letters I (Innovation, the "What is New" of the business) and D (Distribution / Delivery, the "How" of the business).
 Keep safe!

 ## Footnotes